alyssa43/RB101/study_guide/RB109 Study Guide Part 1.md

 <h1>RB109 Study Guide: Part 1</h1>

 <h3>Explain, talk about, or demonstrate the following:</h3>

-* <b>Numbers</b>: Numbers are an immutable data type and can either be an `integer`, which is a number without a decimal point.
+* <b>Numbers</b>: Numbers are an immutable data type.
+Two forms of numbers are; an `integer`, which is a number without a decimal point.
 Or, a `float` which is a number with a decimal point.

   ```ruby
   34   #integer